pomelo-io/dao-security/README.md

 ##### Voting over reward sharing methods
 This method (taken from [[17]](#user-content-#17)) is mainly exposed here to bring awareness about a possible voting system for the distribution of rewards.

+It works like the following:
 1. Attribute a claim amount for each auditor (like [Code4rena's](#code4rena) system or based on a "quality score" for submissions).
 2. Make them choose their preferred surplus-sharing method according to the outcome (or just pick the one with the highest reward for them).
 3. Select the sharing method that is at the median of the single-peak preferences.

 ![Reward divison voting](reward_division_voting.png)

 This system is not really applicable to DAOS since the "claims" are directly correlated to the quality and amount of effort an auditor has produced.
-Hence, a majority of low quality submissions would overtake the few excellent reports (which is the most common scenario in [Code4rena's](#code4rena) case) and select the *equal surplus* (ES) or worse the *uniform gains* (UG) method.
-This system would be unfair to the best elements of the community.
+Hence, a majority of low quality submissions would overtake the few excellent reports (which is the most common scenario in [Code4rena's](#code4rena) case) and select the *equal surplus* (ES) or worse the *uniform gains* (UG) method (a system unfair to the best elements of the community).

 ##### wip